Organizational issues know no boundaries. Neither should you.

 - coursework (study abroad)

 We currently have agreements or cooperations with the following institutions: Universitat de Barcelona, Uniwersytet Śląski, Universitat de València, IAE Pau-Bayonne and the European Commission's Erasmus+ Programme.

-First- and second-year I-O psychology students are eligible to apply for APPL 652 Organizational Theory & Development*, a UB instructor-led study abroad at the University of Barcelona and the University of Pau-Bayonne.
+First- and second-year I-O psychology students are eligible to apply for APPL 652 Organizational Theory & Development*, a UBalt instructor-led study abroad at the University of Barcelona or global engagement experience in Silicon Valley.

 *Directed Studies will be permitted for students who have already successfully completed APPL 652 with a grade of B or better.

-As a second-year student, you'll have the opportunity to participate as a visiting scholar in the European Master on Work, Organizational, and Personnel Psychology, supported by the European Commission through the Erasmus Mundus Programme.
+As a second-year student, you'll have the opportunity to participate as a visiting scholar in the European Master in Work, Organizational, and Personnel Psychology (WOP-P), supported by the European Commission through the Erasmus Mundus Programme.

 Earning 6 credits, you'll: